+Source: Advisicon

 The forecast schedule can then be used to determine if the work packages and deliverables are most likely to land according to schedule.

-This approach lends itself to the dynamic nature of projects and works much like a car GPS: it provides a constantly updated picture of where the project is headed while allowing manual course correction for unforeseen circumstances.
+This approach lends itself to the dynamic nature of projects and works much like a car GPS: It provides a constantly updated picture of where the project is headed while allowing manual course correction for unforeseen circumstances.

 Enterprise Project Portfolio Management with Project Server on SharePoint